 - A course of conduct directed at a specific person that would cause a reasonable person to fear for her, his, or others’ safety, or to suffer substantial emotional distress.
 Note: the physical location of the course of conduct or portions of it does not matter.

-A hate crime is a criminal offense committed against a person or property which is motivated, in whole or in part, by the offender's bias.
-Bias is a performed negative opinion or attitude towards a group of persons based on their race, gender, religion, disability, sexual orientation, ethnicity, national origin or gender identity.
+A hate crime is a criminal offense committed against a person or property which is motivated, in whole or in part, by the offender’s bias.
+Bias is a preformed negative opinion or attitude towards a group of persons based on their race, gender, religion, disability, sexual orientation, ethnicity, national origin or gender identity.
 For Clery purposes, hate crimes include any of the above offenses (minus nonnegligent manslaughter) and the addition of the categories below.

 - The unlawful taking, carrying, leading, or riding away of property from the possession or constructive possession of another.

 - The unlawful physical attack by one person upon another where neither the offender displays a weapon, nor the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe lacerations, or loss of consciousness.

 - To willfully or maliciously destroy, injure, disfigure, or deface any public or private property, real or personal, without the consent of the owner or person having custody or control by cutting, tearing, breaking, marking, painting, drawing, covering with filth, or any other such means as may be specified by local law.

 - To unlawfully place another person in reasonable fear of bodily harm through the use of threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to actual physical attack.

 Arrests and Referrals for Disciplinary Action